stdlib-js/stdlib/tools/misc/makie/README.md

 * `test-summary`
 * `view-cov`

-When executing a target, the current working directory is used as a filter.
-Thus, when invoking the `test` target, __only__ those tests in the current working directory and below will be run.
+When executing a command, the current working directory is used as a filter.
+Thus, when invoking the `test` command, __only__ those tests in the current working directory and below will be run.

 <!-- </intro> -->